OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 <p class="caption">(\#fig:pseudo-absences)Predicted probability of occurence for Tiger mosquito based on the maxent analysis.</p>
 </div>

-This shows that the Tiger mosquito seems to prefer coastal areas and is mainly limited by the winter temperatures.
-The minimum temperature for survival of the mosquito adults is about 3-4 degrees, for eggs minimum temperature is lower but still should be > -4 degrees.
+The resulting maxlike predictions of occurrence probability indicates that the Tiger mosquito seems to prefer coastal areas and is mainly limited by the winter temperatures.
+The minimum temperature for survival of the mosquito adults is about 3-4 C degrees, for eggs minimum temperature is lower but still should be above -4 degrees.

 Next, we can generate a reasonable number of pseudo-absences (they should not exceed actual number of occurrence points) by using: